History & Biographies

 An icon of resistance to the Soviet Union and Islamic fanaticism

 Less than 48 hours before the terrorist attacks of September 11, 2001, Commander Ahmad Shah Massoud was assassinated by two men disguised as journalists.

 He was an icon of resistance to the Soviet Union and, subsequently, to Islamic fanaticism.
 Today, the outlandish commander is as compelling a figure as ever.

 With never before seen footage curated over 20 years, this film shows an unknown side of Massoud, a key figure of the 20th century who, by driving Soviet forces out of Afghanistan, was the prime instigator of the fall of the Berlin Wall.

 THE SECRET OF THE STONES [8x52’]

 On the trail of History

-THE SECRET OF THE STONES unveils the greatest archeological landmarks of the Mediterranean and the Middle East and the history that presided over their construction, their development and ultimate decline.
+This series is about the greatest archeological landmarks of the Mediterranean and the Middle East and the history that presided over their construction, their development and ultimate decline.

 Through findings shared by prestigious archeologists and with the help of CGI, we finally see these monuments as they were built and revisit the great civilizations of Mesopotamia, Pharaonic Egypt, Ancient Greece and the Roman Empire.